jchubber/fambank/README.md

 - Parents can generate one-time share codes to link additional guardians with custom permissions.

 ### 💸 Banking & Ledger
-- One main balance per child
+- **Multiple account types per child**:
+  - **Checking Account**: Regular account for everyday transactions.
+No interest earned.
+Used as the default account for features like CDs, loans, and recurring charges.
+  - **Savings Account**: Earns daily interest at an admin-configurable rate.
+Has a lockup period (configurable by admin) that restricts withdrawals to funds deposited before the lockup period.
+Shows both total balance and available balance (amount that can be withdrawn).
+  - **College Savings Account**: Earns daily interest at a separate admin-configurable rate (different from savings account rate).
+Funds can only be withdrawn by admins for educational expenses.
+Children can see their balance but cannot request withdrawals.
+- Children can view their total balance across all accounts, as well as individual account balances.
+- Parents and children can filter transactions by account type.
-- Ability to accept offers on Certificates of Deposit (CDs) given by parents.
+- Ability to accept offers on Certificates of Deposit (CDs) given by parents (pays into checking account).
-- Daily **compound interest**, with optional **bonus tiers** or promotions (Parents can change interest rates at any time)
+- Daily **compound interest** on savings and college savings accounts, with optional **bonus tiers** or promotions (Parents can change interest rates at any time)
-- Full ledger of transactions: amount, memo, date, creator, type, promo ID (optional)
+- Full ledger of transactions: amount, memo, date, creator, type, account type, promo ID (optional)
 - Monetary amounts display a configurable currency symbol (default `$`).

 ### 📆 Recurring Charges, Fees & Promotions